ustaxcourt/ef-cms/.github/ISSUE_TEMPLATE/ustc-story-template.md

  - [ ] Rebuild entity documentation
  - [ ] Acceptance criteria for the story has been met
  - [ ] Deployed to the dev environment
- - [ ] Deployed to the prod environment
+ - [ ] Deployed to the Court's migration environment